 Fracture of C1 Vertebra or Atlas

-A fracture of atlas vertebra should cause enough alert to search for injuries in other region of the spine.
+A fracture of the atlas vertebra should cause enough alert to search for injuries in other regions of the spine.

 Almost 43% of all C-1 fractures are found to be associated with a C-2 fracture.

 Atlas fractures have been divided into following 5 types.

 - Anterior arch fracture

 - Burst fracture

 Extraarticular fractures of the transverse process.
 While these fractures are usually mechanically stable, the involvement of the vertebral foramen may imply vertebral artery injury.